Ayush-k-Shukla/system-design-learning/webapp/docs/High Level Design/Uncategorized/Bloom-filters.md

 | **Hash Functions Used**   | Multiple                      | Multiple                    | Multiple (per sub-filter)    |
 | **Example Usage**         | Caching, DB queries           | Memcached, DB indexing      | Google Bigtable, log storage |

-1. Counting stores data in an array and supports deletion, as in each inserting count is increased and in deletion reduced.
+1. Counting stores data in an array and supports deletion, as in each insertion count is increased and in deletion reduced.
 2. Scalable uses a dynamic array.